englishword/IPSM-approach/README.md

 # document
-How use this brillion method to study English.
+How to use this brillion method to study English.